dotmaster/toYaml/README.md

-# yaml - A json to yaml serializer  #
+# jsonToYaml - A json to yaml serializer  #

 yaml is a very simple JSON to YAML serializer - encoder - dumper.